rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### Confessions

-Many authors from both sides agree that, since experiments cannot be conducted on babies and videotaped and witnessed shaking events are rare, confessions are the main evidentiary basis of SBS/AHT.
-Adherents believe in their validity in most cases, while agnostics claim they are unreliable due to the existence of guilty pleas or the possibility of false confessions during police interrogation.
+Many authors from both sides agree that, since experiments cannot be conducted on babies, and since videotaped and witnessed shaking events are vanishingly rare, confessions are the main evidentiary basis of SBS/AHT.
+Adherents believe in the validity of most confessions of shaking, while agnostics claim they are unreliable due to the existence of guilty pleas and false confessions during police interrogation.

 For a SBS/AHT adherent: